michdsouza/package-indexer/README.md

 # Package Indexer

 This simple package indexer has been built in Ruby and accepts connections from concurrent clients on port 8080.
-This has been tested with the test suite provided, as captured in the video below.
+This has been tested with a test suite written in Go, as captured in the video below.

 [![asciicast](https://asciinema.org/a/4fz2shzizionrzqtciyzq7lwf.png)](https://asciinema.org/a/4fz2shzizionrzqtciyzq7lwf?autoplay=1)